googleapis/google-cloud-ruby/google-cloud-vision/OVERVIEW.md

 ## Annotating images

-The instance methods on {Vision::Image} invoke Cloud Vision's detection features individually.
+The instance methods on {Google::Cloud::Vision::Image} invoke Cloud Vision's detection features individually.
 Each method call makes an API request.
-(If you want to run multiple features in a single request, see the examples for {Vision::Project#annotate}, below.)
+(If you want to run multiple features in a single request, see the examples for {Google::Cloud::Vision::Project#annotate}, below.)

 ```ruby
 require "google/cloud/vision"